luisnomad/showTracker/README.md

 # showTracker

-This is my first project with Angular
+This is my first "experiment" with Angular

-It's a work in progress, from an example taken from the Internet, to a full App that uses AngularJS, Express & NodeJS.
+It's a work in progress, right now not making much sense.

-I know nothing about these technologies, but I am learning while I create the project.
+I use this project basically to learn.
 Right now it's just a bunch of code lines that don't make much sense.
 I am shaping it a bit every day.

-# Installation
+# Installation (if you really want to)

 Clone this repo